 Often fun and creative exercise (on top of being demanding, too), a discovery workshop will produce a valuable outcome - a document listing features, target audiences and user journeys for your digital product.
-It is a systematization of varied input, ideas, suggestions, and needs that are tested against business and user need in the session.
+It is a systematisation of various input, ideas, suggestions, and needs tested against business and user needs in the session.

 A discovery workshop helps us to: